One simple word strikes fear into the heart in the hearts of many: Asbestos.

 Mines in places such as Northern Italy, South Africa and Saten Island (New York, USA) are now closed.

-This isn’t the place to go into much more detail, or to talk about the differences between white, brown and blue asbestos, but by now you’ll have gathered that there are big open holes where asbestos was mined.
+This isn’t the place to go into much more detail, or to talk about the differences between white, brown and blue asbestos, and where it’s found, but by now you’ll have gathered that there are big open holes where asbestos was mined.

 The question has now arisen: Could asbestos be used to fight climate change?